 - Nursing Home Neglect/Abuse—Nursing homes in Columbia and throughout South Carolina have a legal duty to provide safe and attentive treatment to those entrusted in their care.
 If your loved one received substandard care at a nursing home and died as a result, then you may have a right to hold the nursing home accountable through a wrongful death lawsuit.
 Our experienced Columbia attorneys are available to review the specific facts involving your loved one’s death and evaluate whether you have a valid wrongful death claim related to nursing home neglect or abuse.
 In our experience helping families facing these heartbreaking situations, a wrongful death lawsuit can focus needed attention on a systemic problem at a nursing home and prevent other families from experiencing similar losses.

 Every fatal accident has different facts and circumstances.
 But legal experience matters when pursuing a wrongful death claim.
-Our Columbia wrongful death attorneys have more than 150 years of collective litigation experience.
+Our wrongful death attorneys have nearly 250 years of combined litigation experience.
 We are committed to helping our clients.